silaspe/maths/docs/eigen.md

 another thing that is important is if an eigenset is stable equilibrium (sorry, I coudn't find a good video), the eigenvector is an equilibrium.

-So if vectors will slowly drift towards the eigenset as you apply the transformation then it is convergent, but if vectors will slowly drift away from the eigenset as you apply the transformation then it is divergent
+So if vectors will slowly drift towards the eigenset as you apply the transformation, then it is convergent, but if vectors will slowly drift away from the eigenset as you apply the transformation, then it is divergent.

-I wanted to prove how to compute this, but than I had to find out the point to line distance forula, which requiers the inverse pithagorian therom, which requiers the pithagorian therom, and I don't know how to prove that without geometry
+I wanted to prove how to compute this, but than I had to find out the point to line distance forula, which requiers the inverse pythagorean theorem, which requiers the pythagorean theorem, and I don't know how to prove that without geometry

 so I will just tell you if an eigenset is convergent or not in the next part which I said I would do eventually...